Cecil B. DeMille: Biography

-1881–1899: Early years
+1881–1899: early years

+Cecil Blount DeMille was of paternal Dutch ancestry.
+His surname was spelled de Mil before his grandfather William added an "le" for "visual symmetry".

+As an adult, Cecil De Mille adopted the spelling DeMille because he believed it would look better on a marquee, but continued to use de Mille in private life.
+The family name de Mille was used by his children Cecilia, John, Richard, and Katherine.
+Cecil's brother, William, and his daughters, Margaret and Agnes, as well as DeMille's granddaughter, Cecilia de Mille Presley, also used the de Mille spelling.

-Cecil Blount DeMille was born on August 12, 1881, in a boarding house on Main Street in Ashfield, Massachusetts, where his parents had been vacationing for the summer.
+DeMille was born on August 12, 1881, in a boarding house on Main Street in Ashfield, Massachusetts, where his parents had been vacationing for the summer.
 On September 1, 1881, the family returned with the newborn DeMille to their flat in New York.
-DeMille was named after his grandmothers Cecelia Wolff and Margarete Blount.
-He was the second of three children of Henry Churchill de Mille (September 4, 1853 – February 10, 1893) and his wife Matilda Beatrice deMille (née Samuel; January 30, 1853 – October 8, 1923), known as Beatrice.
-His brother, William C. DeMille, was born on July 25, 1878.
+DeMille was named after his grandmothers Cecilia Wolff and Margarete Blount.
+He was the second of three children of Henry Churchill de Mille (September 4, 1853 – February 10, 1893) and his wife, Matilda Beatrice deMille (née Samuel; January 30, 1853 – October 8, 1923), known as Beatrice.
+His older brother, William C. deMille, was born on July 25, 1878.

 Henry de Mille, whose ancestors were of English and Dutch-Belgian descent, was a North Carolina-born dramatist, actor, and lay reader in the Episcopal Church.
-DeMille's father was also an English teacher at Columbia College (now Columbia University).
+In New York, Henry also taught English at Columbia College (now Columbia University).
 He worked as a playwright, administrator, and faculty member during the early years of the American Academy of Dramatic Arts, established in New York City in 1884.
-Henry deMille frequently collaborated with David Belasco in playwriting; their best-known collaborations included "The Wife", "Lord Chumley", "The Charity Ball", and "Men and Women".
+Henry de Mille frequently collaborated with David Belasco in playwriting; their best-known collaborations included "The Wife", "Lord Chumley", "The Charity Ball", and "Men and Women".

 Cecil B. DeMille's mother, Beatrice, a literary agent and scriptwriter, was the daughter of German Jews.
 She had emigrated from England with her parents in 1871 when she was 18; the newly arrived family settled in Brooklyn, New York, where they maintained a middle-class, English-speaking household.

 DeMille's parents met as members of a music and literary society in New York.
 Henry was a tall, red-headed student.
 Beatrice was intelligent, educated, forthright, and strong-willed.
-The two were married on July 1, 1876, despite Beatrice's parents' objections because of the young couple's differing religions; Beatrice converted to Episcopalianism.
+They married on July 1, 1876, despite Beatrice's parents' objections because of the young couple's differing religions; Beatrice converted to Episcopalianism.